oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-mfa-multi-factor-authentication-enabled/rule.md

 ---

-Do you protect your users and administrator accounts with more than one authentication method?
+Do you protect your users and administrator accounts with more than one authentication method?​

 What is Multi-Factor Authentication (MFA)?